All children need fun and outdoor games at some point and time.

 16. Soap boat race

 For this game, you’ll need to grab a few bars of soap and make the sails with some toothpicks and fabric.
+The “race track” can be a rain gutter from your local home depot or lowes (make sure it does not have sharp edges that could hurt).

 Then you race.
 Kids can time their race for individual speeds or compete against each other.
 This is actually a fun way to sneak soap and water into kids that don’t really like having a bath.